We are powerful, visible, and unapologetically here. And we won’t stop until access is as natural as disability itself.

 Angelina Hanson

-Angelina Hanson is an unapologetic autistic and ADHD leader and Project Management Chair of Yes!
+Angelina Hanson is an unapologetic autistic and ADHD leader and Operations & Program Management Chair of Yes!
 Access.
 With over five years in disability and neuroinclusion advocacy and 20+ years of business leadership, she combines visionary strategy with grassroots organizing to mobilize communities and drive systemic change.

 Her work centers disabled voices, challenges the status quo, and builds momentum for a future where access is a right—not a request.